yuxunn/tp/docs/DeveloperGuide.md

     5a.
 The given index is a client.

         5a1.
-D.A.V.E. shows an error message indicating that clients do not have Key Milestone field.
+D.A.V.E. shows an error message indicating that clients do not have key milestone field.

         5a2.
-User keys in new index.
+User keys in new index and key milestone.

-        Step 5a1-5a2 is repeated until a valid lead index is given.
+        Step 5a1-5a2 is repeated until a valid index and key milestone is given.

         Use case resumes at step 6.

     5b.
-The given Key Milestone date is identical to the current Key Milestone date of the lead.
+The given key milestone date is identical to the current key milestone date of the lead.

         5b1.
-D.A.V.E. displays a message that the lead's information has been edited, maintaining the same date for the Key Milestone.
+D.A.V.E. displays a message that the lead's information has been edited, maintaining the same date for the key milestone.

         Use case resumes at step 7.